Tuesday, March 12, 2013

 salt and pepper (optional)

-These refrigerator pickles are best when used within a week.
+These refrigerator pickles are best when consumed within a week.

 More information about fennel pollen: